 - 9.1 Whistleblowing is the act of disclosing wrongdoing.
 Please see the Matrix Whistleblowing Policy for further information. - 9.2 Any allegations of abuse by a member of staff, supply teacher or volunteer should be reported directly to the Head Teacher, who will implement locally agreed procedures.
 The first priority for the Head Teacher will be to contact the Chief Executive Officer and the LA appointed Designated Officer (LADO), before any other action is taken, including informing the adult concerned. - 9.3 In the event of the allegation being made against the Head Teacher, the Chief Executive Officer of Matrix Academy Trust (Ms Lynsey Draycott) should be informed and can be contacted on 01922 211264.
-The Chief Executive Officer (or in her absence the Chair of The Board of Trustees Mr J Bench) will seek advice from the Local Authority before any other action is taken.
+The Chief Executive Officer (or in her absence the Chair of The Board of Trustees Sir Mark Aspinall) will seek advice from the Local Authority before any other action is taken.
 The Chief Executive Officer will then manage the allegation.
-Further guidance can be found in (Part Four) of Keeping Children Safe in Education September 2023. - 9.4 In the event of the allegation being made against Matrix Central Team, the Chief Executive should be informed on 01922 211 264. - 9.5 On the conclusion of a case, the Academy will abide by its legal duty to make a referral to the DBS any individual who has harmed, or poses a risk of harm to a child or vulnerable adult ('Keeping Children Safe in Education' September 2023). - 9.6 Our Academies aim to create a culture of safeguarding in which all concerns, be they considered low level concerns or serious allegations about staff are shared responsibly, with the right person, recorded and dealt with appropriately. - 9.7 Low level concerns (including allegations) which do not meet the harm threshold as outlined above and in Part Four of Keeping Children Safe in Education are defined as an adult acting in a way that: - is inconsistent with the staff code of conduct, including inappropriate conduct outside of work; and - does not meet the allegations threshold or is otherwise not considered serious enough to consider a referral to the LADO.

-Low-level concerns about a member of staff, supply staff, volunteer or contractor must be reported to the Headteacher (or CEO if the concern is about the Headteacher) who will determine the appropriate course of action and record the details and action taken in writing.
-Reports about supply staff and contractors will be reported to their employers.

-- 9.8 These will be kept securely and confidentially, in accordance with the Data Protection Act 2018 and the UK General Data Protection Regulation (UK GDPR). - 9.9 If an allegation is received relating to an incident that happened when an individual or organisation was using our premises for the purposes of running activities for children or they work closely with our Academies (for example Football Academy) the Academy will follow their safeguarding policies and procedures, including informing the LADO
+Further guidance can be found in (Part Four) of Keeping Children Safe in Education September 2024. - 9.4 In the event of the allegation being made against Matrix Central Team, the Chief Executive should be informed on 01922 211 264. - 9.5 In the event of the allegation being made against the Chief Executive Officer of Matrix Academy Trust (Ms Lynsey Draycott), the Chair of the Board of Trustees (Sir Mark Aspinall) should be informed and can be contacted on 01922 211264.
+They will seek advice from the Local Authority before any other action is taken.
+The Chair of the Board of Trustees will then manage the allegation. - 9.6 On the conclusion of a case, the Academy will abide by its legal duty to make a referral to the DBS any individual who has harmed, or poses a risk of harm to a child or vulnerable adult ('Keeping Children Safe in Education' September 2024). - 9.7 Our Academies aim to create a culture of safeguarding in which all concerns, be they considered low level concerns or serious allegations about staff are shared responsibly, with the right person, recorded and dealt with appropriately. - 9.8 Low level concerns (including allegations) which do not meet the harm threshold as outlined above and in Part Four of Keeping Children Safe in Education are defined as an adult acting in a way that: - 9.8.1 is inconsistent with the staff code of conduct, including inappropriate conduct outside of work; and - 9.8.2 does not meet the allegations threshold or is otherwise not considered serious enough to consider a referral to the LADO. - Low-level concerns about a member of staff, supply staff, volunteer or contractor must be reported to the Headteacher (or CEO if the concern is about the Headteacher) who will determine the appropriate course of action and record the details and action taken in writing.
+Reports about supply staff and contractors will be reported to their employers. - 9.9 These will be kept securely and confidentially, in accordance with the Data Protection Act 2018 and the UK General Data Protection Regulation (UK GDPR). - 9.10 If an allegation is received relating to an incident that happened when an individual or organisation was using our premises for the purposes of running activities for children or they work closely with our Academies (for example Football Academy) the Academy will follow their safeguarding policies and procedures, including informing the LADO management and recruitment of staff'.